S’mores Layer Cake with Homemade Fluff

 This s’mores layer cake is made up of graham cracker flavored cake layers, frosted with chocolate Swiss meringue buttercream and homemade heavenly marshmallow fluff.

-Two years ago when I first published this post, the photos were…let’s just not talk about it.
+Several years ago when I first published this post, the photos were…let’s just not talk about it.
 This s’mores cake though, definitely worth updating.
-If I recall correctly, someone who tasted this cake said
+If I recall correctly, someone who tasted this cake said:

 “Is this girl married?
 Cuz if not, then all she needs to do to get married is bake this cake!”